AdamPippert/OpenTaskSchema/README.md

 2. Ensure you have access to a server with the following endpoints (replace placeholders with actual URLs and tokens):
-   - `PUT /tasks/{task_id}`: Update a task's status, expected in JSON format conforming to JOTH.
+   - `PUT /tasks/{task_id}`: Update a task's status, expected in JSON format conforming to OTS.
    - `GET /tasks/{task_id}`: Retrieve a task by ID, useful for fetching current states before updating.

 ### Example Code: Updating Task Status